nittajef/Intune/Custom Compliance/README.md

 <br>
 <img width="320" alt="image" src="https://github.com/nittajef/Intune/assets/77274708/cb3ef613-42b5-4ba4-bc03-b2392afa0d5d">
 <br>
-The JSON is created using only boolean checks for now, for consistency, since each Intune policy setting can only compare one return value per rule.
-There is a loss in being able to see the raw values returned to Intune this way, and maybe STIG rules will be broken in to multiple sub-settings in the future (V-252903A, V-252903B, etc).
+The JSON is created using only boolean checks for now, for consistency, since each Intune policy setting can only compare the return value to one "correct" value.
+There is a loss in being able to see the raw values returned to Intune because of this, and maybe STIG rules will be broken in to multiple sub-settings in the future (V-252903A, V-252903B, etc).
 <br><br>
-Here are some limits I've come across that are of interest and may or may not be documented:
+As of 2023-09-29 I believe these are the actual limits for Custom Compliance JSON, which don't match what MS docs say:

 - Script size of 1MB (documented, doesn't seem to be true)
-- Rule limit of 100 (undocumented?)
+- Rule limit of 100
-- Script character limit of 102400 (undocumented?)
+- Script character limit of 102400/size limit of 100KB

 <h2>Intune Policy</h2>